 Each time you use the hole put a thin layer of soil over the waste.
 Once you have finished and are about to leave camp backfill the hole and press down the soil.
-Don’t bury sanitary products as these don’t decompose very well so ‘pack them out’ and dispose of them when you get home.
+Don’t bury sanitary products as these don’t decompose so ‘pack them out’ and dispose of them when you get home.

-Ensure that you bring enough toilet paper to meet your needs.
-I work on a daily amount based on what I know I use on average and will pack the amount of sheets I need onto a small ziplock bag.
+Ensure you bring enough toilet paper to meet your needs.
+I work on a daily amount based on what I know I use on average and will pack the amount of sheets I need into a small ziplock bag.

 This poster was in one of the classrooms we visited in Bhutan and tells the kids about the disease cycle and how to prevent it including going to the toilet away from the waterways

 GSI Cathole Trowel

-MSR Sand peg can be used as a digging tool in softer soil but in harder soil its hard on the hands
+MSR Sand peg can be used as a digging tool in softer soil but in harder soil it is tough on the hands

 Cat hole.
 Cats are fairly clean animals and bury their poop, hence the name.
 The hole in this image is bigger than recommended but this will last us as a couple until we leave camp the next day and minimise the number of holes around a camp site

-Not what you want to see when you go hiking, solid toilet waste with a few rock on top
+Not what you want to see when you go hiking, solid toilet waste with a few rocks on top

 Sharing trail mix.
-If your going to share pour it into your hiking partners hand don’t let them fish about in your snacks with hands that may not be clean
+If you’re going to share pour it into your hiking partners hand – don’t let them fish about in your snacks with hands that may not be clean

 I must fess up here and say that this does occasionally happen with me but this is when I forget to bring a toothbrush and floss rather than deliberately which is not often.
 Forgetting your teeth for a day, or for that matter even a weekend may not be the worst thing in the world.
 I had bad teeth hygiene as a kid and with that lots of visits to the dentist, so I try to make up for that now and even on short overnight hikes I will always clean my teeth.